"The books in this series just get better and better.”

 Sucked to be right sometimes.

 Following the Mendelson entourage, Josh held his blank mask in place, but unease clawed at the back of his neck.
-In spite of the XOXO message, Chelsea hadn’t vanished, but neither could they discuss anything now that the game was on.
+Despite the XOXO message, Chelsea hadn’t vanished, but neither could they discuss anything now that the game was on.

-He was just glad to know she’d be close enough for him to snatch along with the CIA captive tonight, because he wasn’t leaving this country without both of them.
+He was just glad to know she’d be close enough for him to snatch along with the CIA captive tonight, because he wasn’t leaving this country unless he had both of them in hand.

 If she needed to disappear, he could make that happen and keep her safe at the same time.
 His body might take a beating if she didn’t see it his way, but he didn’t think she’d purposely kill him.